FREQUENTLY ASKED QUESTIONS

 What do I need to do before joining a hike?

-Hikers should first read the hike description for the hike by going to Monthly Calendar and click on the hike day and follow the links to the hike’s description.
+Hikers should first read the hike description for the hike by going to Monthly Calendar, click on the hike, and follow the links to the hike’s description.

-Hiker should then ascertain whether they are fit enough to complete the hike at altitude.
-(A hike leader has the ultimate authority to decide whether a hiker can join an hike.)
+Hiker should then ascertain whether they are fit enough to complete the hike at elevation.
+A hike facilitator has the ultimate authority to decide whether a hiker can join an hike.
 It is always better to join hikes at a lower level and then move to the next hiking group level as you gain fitness, skill and confidence in your hiking.

-The last step is to sign up for the specific hike as listed in the Monthly Calendar section by clicking on the desired hike’s “Sign Up/Cancel”.
-Unless otherwise noted, hike sign ups ends as of 6 pm of the day before a hike.
+The last step is to sign up for the specific hike as listed in the Monthly Calendar section by clicking on the desired hike’s “Sign Up/Cancel” link to a Google form.
+Unless otherwise noted, hike sign up ends as of 6 pm of the day before a hike.

 What if I signed up and need to cancel?

-In an event of having to cancel after signing up for a hike, hiker must notify the hike leader.
-If cancellation is known before 6 pm of the day before a hike, hiker can cancel by again completing the hike’s “Signup/Cancel” and check “I need to cancel”.
-If it is after the time cutoff, contact hike leader directly.
+In an event of having to cancel after signing up for a hike, hiker must notify the hike facilitator.
+If cancellation is known before 6 pm of the day before a hike, hiker can cancel by again completing the hike’s “Signup/Cancel” form and check “I need to cancel”.
+If it is after the time cutoff, contact hike facilitator directly.

 What should I bring on a typical hike?